March 6 Column: Growing Lettuce

 growing lettuce

 I can’t believe it’s time for my third garden column of the season already!
-The topic is on growing lettuce because I had a lot of tips and information that I wanted to share with you.
+The topic is growing lettuce.
+I have a lot of tips and information that I wanted to share with you.

 In it, you’ll learn about my favorite varieties, when I plant them, and an early planting technique that worked great for me last year.
 Other important information includes dealing with slugs and critters that also want to eat your plants.
 You can read my column in today’s edition of The Spokesman-Review: Give lettuce an early start inside for spring salads.
 Or you can read the text of my column underneath the video.